aya49/202105_sfu_cmpt_127/assignments/05/README.md

     - The JSON output should be human-readable.
     - Only write to file, the elements within columns `cols` and rows `rows`, NOT `reserved_rows` and `reserved_cols`.
     - See the header file for an example of an output JSON file for a 2D array (recall, we implemented the same function in a previous assignment, feel free to adapt that here!).
+- On top of testing the outputs for this function, add an additional test case to ensure that the JSON file is saved properly.
+To do this, use `imgr_load_json` to load the JSON file and validate that the values in the fields (including the values inside of the array) of the structure you saved and loaded are the same.

 ```C
 imgr_t* imgr_load_json(const char* filename);